abstratium-dev/abstrastore/README.md

 - It does not need to support recovery in the case of a crash.
 - It does not need to support transactions.
 - It does not need to support schema migrations.
+- Supports REPEATABLE READ isolation level.
+- Supports atomic operations, e.g. multiple CUD operations in a transaction.
+- Supports optimistic locking out of the box.
+Any CUD operation will fail if a different transaction has already modified the object in question within it's own transaction.
+While that transaction might still roll back, the library assumes it won't, and doesn't block the current transaction and instead fails fast, rolling back any changes made in that current transaction.
+See https://en.wikipedia.org/wiki/Multiversion_concurrency_control: "A Write cannot complete if there are other outstanding transactions with an earlier Read Timestamp (RTS) to the same object".
+- TODO no wait, we support "snapshot isolation" => https://en.wikipedia.org/wiki/Snapshot_isolation which comes from https://en.wikipedia.org/wiki/Multiversion_concurrency_control

 ## Use Cases With A Good Fit